National Cycle Route 12: Enfield to Hatfield

 The route starts at Enfield Lock at the junction with National Cycle Route 1.
 The route is open and signed through Enfield to Chase Farm via Forty Hall Country Park.
 This section has recently been extended through new woodland for approximately 2 miles eastwards, but not yet through to Hadley Wood.
-For now, there is a possible route via this new path and then an unsurfaced permissive path to Waggon Road, Hadley Wood.
+For now, there is a possible route via this path and then an unsurfaced permissive path to Waggon Road, Hadley Wood.

 At Hadley Wood station, route 12 starts again as The Great North Way and is continuous to north of Letchworth at the Hertfordshire County boundary.
-There is a short cut cycle route direct from the station to Waggon Road.
+There is a short cut cycle route direct from the station to Waggon Road, with step free access from the north bound platform.
 The route is on road from Hadley Wood to Dancers Lane, then a bridleway to South Mimms services.